raysan5/raylib/README.md

 }
 ```

-build and installation
+Build and Installation
 ----------------------

-raylib binary releases for Windows, Linux, macOS, Android and HTML5 are available at the [Github Releases page](https://github.com/raysan5/raylib/releases).
+raylib binary releases for Windows, Linux, macOS, Android and HTML5 are all available at the [Github Releases page](https://github.com/raysan5/raylib/releases).

 raylib is also available via multiple package managers on multiple OS distributions.